-Healthy Relationships is a five-session, small-group intervention for men and women with HIV.
-It is based on Social-Cognitive Theory and focuses on developing and practicing new skills and building self-efficacy and positive expectations about new behaviors through modeling such behaviors.
-Decision-making and problem-solving skills are developed to enable participants to make informed and safe decisions about disclosure and behavior.
+UNIFIED's Healthy Relationships is a five-session, small-group workshop series for men and women living with HIV.
+It is based on Social-Cognitive Theory and focuses on developing and practicing new skills and building self-efficacy.
+Decision-making and problem-solving skills are developed to enable participants to make informed and safe decisions about disclosure and sexual practices.

-Using modeling, role-play, and feedback to teach and practice skills related to coping with stress.
+- Using modeling, role-play, open discussion and feedback to teach and practice skills related to coping with stress.

 - Teaching decision-making skills about disclosure of HIV status.